kitnil/awesome/README.md

 ## Others

+- [gopher-reading-list](https://github.com/enocom/gopher-reading-list) - A curated selection of blog posts on Go
 - [kubernetes-security-best-practice](https://github.com/freach/kubernetes-security-best-practice) - Kubernetes Security - Best Practice Guide
 - [linux-network-performance-parameters](https://github.com/leandromoreira/linux-network-performance-parameters) - Learn where some of the network sysctl variables fit into the Linux/Kernel network flow
 - [TaiChi](https://github.com/taichi-framework/TaiChi) - A framework to use Xposed module with or without Root/Unlock bootloader, supportting Android 5.0 ~ 10.0